Stress and Risk - Preferences versus Noise

 We analyze the impact of acute stress on risky choice in a laboratory experiment with 194 participants.
-We disentangle errors in decision making from an actual shift in preferences between our experimental treatments without the induction of stress and under stress.
-Our findings reveal that preferences are stable across conditions.
-Noise is very low and not significantly different between conditions.
-Structural estimations show that the noise in decision making mostly stems from errors of a Fechner structure.
-Additionally, we find statistically significant evidence for lower cognitive abilities being correlated with more noise in decision-making in general, however, independent of treatment.
+We separate errors in decision-making from an actual shift in preferences between our experimental treatments without the induction of stress and under stress.
+We find preferences to be stable across conditions on the aggregate and not confounded by increased noise under stress.
+Exploratory results show that this null effect is driven by the stability of observed choices across conditions by male participants.
+Female participants instead show an increase in risk aversion under stress.
+Structural estimations confirm these findings.
+Additionally, we find statistically significant evidence for lower cognitive abilities being correlated with more noise in decision-making in general, but independent of treatment.

 Keywords: risk preferences, risk aversion, stress, laboratory stressor, Trier social stress test, cortisol